Partition of India: The Everlasting Scar

 Background and Causes

-As the independence movement gained momentum, the paths of these two organizations diverged sharply.
-In the 1940s, under the leadership of Muhammad Ali Jinnah, the Muslim League intensified its demand for a separate Muslim state.
-Jinnah argued that Muslims were a distinct nation with their own customs, religion, and way of life, and therefore required an independent homeland to ensure their rights were protected.
-This led to the historic Lahore Resolution of 1940, which called for the creation of "independent states" for Muslims in the northwestern and eastern regions of India.
+Under Muhammad Ali Jinnah’s leadership, the Muslim League pushed for a separate Muslim state, arguing that Muslims were a distinct nation with unique customs, religion, and way of life.
+This culminated in the Lahore Resolution of 1940, which demanded independent states for Muslims in the northwest and eastern regions of India.

 The Road to Partition

-The Aftermath
+The Aftermath of Partition

 Conclusion